First steps with LXD

 sudo snap install lxd

-If you get an error message that the snap is already installed, run the following command to refresh it and ensure that you are running an up-to-date version:
+If you get an error message that the LXD snap is already installed, run the following command to refresh it and ensure that you are running an up-to-date version:

 sudo snap refresh lxd